<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 She wrote, “Of course, I am not saying that my clients have never regretted discarding something…What if, for example, they need the contents of a document that they disposed of earlier?
 First, because they have already pared down the amount of documents they own, they can quickly confirm that they do not have it, without having to search all over.
 The fact that they do not need to search is actually an invaluable stress reliever…When we have reduced the amount we own and store our documents all in the same place, we can tell at a glance whether we have it or not.
 If it's gone, we can shift gears immediately and start thinking about what to do.
 We can ask someone we know, call the company, or look up the information ourselves.
 Once we have come up with a solution, we have no choice but to act.
 And when we do, we notice that the problem is often solved surprisingly easily.” (pgs.
 186-187).

-You can say it’s the environmental investigator in me – a job I worked at the state of Texas for four years – but I think you need to hold onto some of those papers when cleaning out your home.
+You can say it's the environmental investigator in me – a job I worked in the state of Texas for four years – but I think you need to hold onto some of those papers when cleaning out your home.
 You never know when you will need them.
-Yes, I’ll continue promoting her work and benefiting from the Life Changing Magic of Tidying Up myself, for sure.
+Yes, I'll continue promoting her work and benefiting from the Life-Changing Magic of Tidying Up myself, for sure.
 But just had to step in today and let you all know what I think about her paper philosophy.

 The following two tabs change content below.